jcollard/unm-hip/README.md

 convolve :: (Num (Pixel img), Image img) => \[\[Pixel img\]\] -> img -> img
 ```

-Given a 2D list consisting solely of pixels representing a 2D
-convolution kernel and an image, **convolve** returns the 2D discrete
-periodic convolution of the image with the kernel.
+Given a 2D list consisting solely of `Pixel`s representing a 2D convolution kernel and an `Image`, **convolve** returns the 2D discrete periodic convolution of the `Image` with the kernel.

 For example,

 ```haskell